-Step 4: Iterative monitoring and evaluation Nature-based solutions are not one-off projects undertaken at a moment in time.
+Step 4: Iterative monitoring and evaluation

+Nature-based solutions are not one-off projects undertaken at a moment in time.
 Once the solution has been put in place, evaluation is of central importance to effective management and maintenance.
 Iterative monitoring and evaluation can support this process.
-This step of the Technical Solutions element, like other steps, should be undertaken with an eye to the other Framework elements, for example Finance and Business Models (to ensure that appropriate resources are available to secure a sustainable legacy); Coproduction (to support community ownership and stewardship);
+This step of the Technical Solutions element, like other steps, should be undertaken with an eye to the other Framework elements, for example Finance and Business Models (to ensure that appropriate resources are available to secure a sustainable legacy); Coownership and stewardship);